An enlightened world | National Library of Australia (NLA)

 The Americas

-The British colonisation of the Americas began in 1606 with the chartering of the Colony of Virginia.
-Establishing overseas colonies was of strategic importance to England and other European powers.
-It allowed them access to land, trade routes, defensive positions and, perhaps most sought after, resources such as wood, cotton, furs and labour.
+British colonisation of the Americas began in 1606 with the chartering of the Colony of Virginia.
+Establishing colonies overseas was strategically important to England and other European powers.
+Colonies provided:

 painting of many indigenous people interacting with Cook